-Doing a “first” where the way and the how of exploration is not known deeply attracts me.
-What may seem a physical accomplishment is more deeply discovery of oneself.
-Explored is significance similar (in my experience) to that from prayer or meditation—huge fun and satisfaction.
+Doing a “first” where the way and how of exploration is not known deeply attracts me.
+What seems a physical accomplishment is more deeply discovering oneself.
+Found in this discovery is the great beyond.
+Physical exploration opens understanding similar to that from prayer or meditation.

 Prayer and meditation is for me not a saying of words, but extending myself into the Divine.
 What is entered is the unknown that knows so much, the ground of all being.
 In entering what comes back is mercy and love.